SaltwaterC/sploit-tools/README.md

 ## wep

 Uses an input string to generated WEP keys by using the so called "[de facto standard](http://stackoverflow.com/questions/2890438/how-can-i-generate-40-64-bit-wep-key-in-python)".
 This algorihm is used by various router vendors to generate the WEP keys by using a password.
 Examples: Linksys, Netgear, Belkin, DLink.

 The code was ported from a pure JavaScript implementation.
 A node.js version is also available.
+A convenience wrapper written in bash is also available.
+It tries to run the Python implementation.
+If python isn't in $PATH, it falls back to node.
+If node isn't in $PATH, it presents an error message.

 The reason why this script exists is the fact that my WiFi lab uses a Netgear router.
 Pentesting WiFi has the bad habbit of leaving me without Internet connection.
 Hence, a generator that runs on my machine is often required instead of using an online generator.